-Our current Large Black Hog breeding stock include a boar from the Noble Sam bloodline and two gilts from the Warbler bloodline.
-We picked Boaris, the boar, up from the breeder on May 31st of 2014 , and the two gilts, Marit and Kari, up from their breeder on June 5th of 2014.
+Our current Large Black Hog breeding stock include a boar from the Noble Sam bloodline and four sows from the Warbler bloodline.

 These hogs have a definite personality.

 Spring and early Summer can be rough, with nonstop rain and cooler temperatures.
-These pigs don't root much because being Large Black Hogs they'd much rather eat the pasture instead of dig it up, however with the rains they can tear a section of the pasture up pretty bad just by walking on it.
-This is why we do a rotational grazing program on our farm, move them frequently and minimize the damage to the pasture while maximizing the fresh greens.
+These pigs don't root much because being Large Black Hogs, they'd much rather eat the pasture than dig it up, however with the rains they can tear a section of the pasture up pretty bad just by walking on it.
+This is why we do a rotational grazing program on our farm and move them frequently to minimize the damage to the pasture while maximizing the fresh greens.

 Here they are in one of the hog pastures, getting a morning skritch from my daughter with a couple jealous, fence jumping, goats looking on.